 There's definitely an ATL sound to your production.

 It's amazing.
-The fact that Thug and Future are leading music right now is completely out there, cos they don't sound like anything that would have been considered pop music before.
-It's melodic, it's different, I can't really explain it my damn self
+The fact that Thug and Future are leading music right now is completely out there, because they don't sound like anything that would have been considered pop music before.
+It's melodic, it's different, I can't really explain it my damn self.

 Has the mainstream opening up to strangeness helped you flourish?

-Honestly it helps a lot.
-Before, I used to make really weird shit when I first started, I rapped very wordy, no space to breath, bars were like sentences when I wrote them.
-I used to listen to New York rap when I started
+Honestly, it helps a lot.
+I used to make really weird shit when I first started; I rapped very wordy, no space to breath, bars were like sentences when I wrote them.
+I used to listen to New York rap when I started.

 What kinds of New York rap?

 I grew up in Mississippi originally, and I grew up listening to a lot of bass, which ties into that same vibe, very electronic.
-That's what my mum used to play when I was younger so that's what influenced me the most.
-She used to take trips to Atlanta for Freaknik
+That's what my mom used to play when I was younger so that's what influenced me the most.
+She used to take trips to Atlanta for Freaknik.